Sweet Pea Fish Pie

-- Peel the potatoes and cut into large even-sized chunks, then cook them in a large pan of boiling salted water for 15 minutes, or until soft, adding the peas for the last 2 minutes.
-Drain and mash well with a pinch of sea salt and freshly ground black pepper, the zest from the lemon and the butter.
+- Peel the potatoes and cut into large even-sized chunks.
+Cook the potatoes in a large pan of boiling salted water for 15 minutes, or until soft, adding the peas for the last 2 minutes.
+Drain and mash well with a pinch of sea salt and freshly ground black pepper, Add the zest from the lemon and the butter.
 Set aside.

 - Peel and chop the carrots and onions, then fry them in a large ovenproof pan (roughly 30cm in diameter) with 1 tablespoon of oil over a medium heat for 15 minutes, or until softened but not coloured, stirring occasionally.

-- Stir the flour into the carrots and onions, then gradually add the warm milk, a ladleful at a time, stirring continuously until you have a smooth sauce.
+- Stir the flour into the carrots and onions, then gradually add the warm milk, a ladleful at a time.
+Stir continuously until you have a smooth sauce.
 Stir in the spinach until thawed and incorporated, then season to perfection.